Pre-Law Professional Program

 Frequently Asked Questions

-1) Do I need a Pre-Law Major to go to law school?
+1) Do I need to major in Pre-Law to go to law school?

 The short answer is, no. Law schools do not require applicants to major in Pre-Law.
 In fact, most seem to discourage it.
 Current trends indicate that law schools are looking for students who have successfully completed any of a variety of rigorous liberal arts programs, who can think critically and broadly, and perform well on the LSAT.
 The goal of John Brown University's Pre-Law Professional Program is for students to be prepared for the competitive law school admissions process, as well as the intellectual engagement required in the first year of law school.

 2) Do I need a Pre-Law Minor to go to law school?